A black and white logo featuring a cartoon octopus with large eyes and a happy expression, above the text "CIP LEARNING" in bold letters.

 Why Districts Choose SPARK

-🤝 Community-connected learning.
 Fellows build projects that extend beyond classroom walls—partnering with local organizations, addressing community needs, and creating learning experiences students can't get from a textbook.
 These aren't add-ons.
 They're the work.

 What You Get

-🎤 Public presentations of learning.
 The fellowship culminates in a showcase where teachers present their projects to colleagues, administrators, and community partners.
-It's proof of concept and professional celebration in one.
+Both teachers and students share their learning journeys—proof of concept and professional celebration in one.

-🚀 A network effect.
-When 10-20 teachers go through SPARK together, they don't just complete a fellowship.
+When 10–20 teachers go through SPARK together, they do more than complete a fellowship.
 They become a professional learning community that continues collaborating, sharing practice, and raising expectations for what's possible.

 The Structure

-• Asynchronous support via facilitated discussions and documentation prompts
+• Asynchronous support via facilitated discussions and documentation prompts on Unrulr

 • 1:1 coaching to push thinking and troubleshoot challenges